 Maybe my forehead lines have reduced a bit, but it’s difficult to tell because they weren’t too bad to start with.
 I’m looking forward to using this over the Winter months when I really suffer from very dry, rough skin.

 You get a 60-day money-back guarantee from CurrentBody.com.
 This is long enough to try it and fall in love with it.

 There is the ongoing cost of replacement filters and diamond tips to consider too.
 I get annoyed at the crazy costs of fancy replacement gels with other home beauty devices.
 Especially seen as much cheaper basic alternatives are available.
 However, with the Trophy Skin devices, I think the replacement tips and filters are good value.
 And of course 100% necessary!

 A 100-pack of replacement wool filters costs £12.
 Replacement diamond tips cost £25 each.
 And there are a few to choose from.

 The MiniMD comes with the standard diamond tip.
 There’s also a fine, body and precision diamond tip for around eyes, lips and nose.
 As well as a pore extraction and infusion tip.

-They should last between 6 months to 1 year which I think is good.
+Tips last between 6 months to 1 year, which I think is good.
 And you’ll get best results if you clean it regularly.
 The MicrodermMD comes with a cleaning brush, the MiniMD doesn’t.
 Trophy Skin explain on the website you’ll get best results if you clean the tips in an ultrasonic bath cleaner.
 This uses water and ultrasound waves to gently vibrate-off dirt and debris.
 You can also use it to clean jewellery.
-Buy one from amazon here.
+Buy ultrasonic cleaner from Amazon here.

-For one year of use, microderming twice a week, you’ll need 1x 100-pack of filters.
+For one year of use, microderming twice a week, you’ll need at least 1x 100-pack of filters.
 And let’s assume you need 2 tips.
 So: